-Beginning in 2014, as part of the Affordable Care Act (ACA), health insurance coverage for individuals and small businesses will become available through new state health insurance exchanges (also called health insurance marketplaces).
+Beginning in 2014, as part of the Affordable Care Act (ACA), health insurance coverage for individuals and small businesses became available through new state health insurance exchanges (also called health insurance marketplaces).

-Most importantly, the key tax credits (e.g. the small business healthcare tax credits) and tax subsidies will only be available for coverage purchased through a state health insurance exchanges.
+Most importantly, the key tax credits (e.g. the small business healthcare tax credits) and tax subsidies will only be available for coverage purchased through state or federal health insurance exchanges.

-All states have three options for setting up a state health insurance exchange for 2014:
+All states have three options for setting up a state health insurance exchange: